Release Date: August 15, 2017

 “The removal of the Robert E. Lee statue might have ignited the rally this weekend, but I think that was an excuse in many ways,” Emberton says.
 “White supremacists are emboldened now and are more vocal and aggressive and see a moment when people who are echoing their sentiments are in positions of power – in the Trump administration.
 That gives every day citizens who might be inclined to act out in that way a stamp of approval to do exactly what we saw this weekend.”

 Emberton studies the Civil War era, the history of race and wrote the book “Beyond Redemption: Race Violence, and the American South after the Civil War.”

-So while the attention this weekend focused on Charlottesville, it has been many other places before and will be in other places again, she says.
+So while the attention this weekend focused on Charlottesville, it has been in many other places before and will be in other places again, she says.

 The election of Donald Trump empowered white supremacist groups, she says.
-We saw it earlier this year in Berkeley, Portland, New Orleans, and in Charlottesville before this weekend.
+We saw it earlier this year in Berkeley, Portland, New Orleans and in Charlottesville before this weekend.
 The groups’ hateful rhetoric is steeped in history, Emberton says, and it is only getting more vocal and aggressive since the election of Trump.

 White supremacist groups want to invoke chaos, she says – it justifies what they are doing.
 Their goal is to paint themselves as an attacked minority group.
 Throughout history these groups have dressed in camouflage, heavily armed, Emberton says, in an effort to look like the National Guard or other military or law enforcement groups.

 “We have a long history of conflict in this country and it isn’t going to go away, especially as political divisions deepen,” she says.
 “It happened in Virginia this weekend, but it could happen anywhere.
 This won’t be the last time we see something like this.”